szazo/DHT11_Python/README.md

 # Usage

-1. Instiate the `DHT11` class with the pin number as constructor parameter.
+1. Instantiate the `DHT11` class with the pin number as constructor parameter.
 2. Call `read()` method, which will return `DHT11Result` object with actual values and error code.

 For example: